 Straight, gay, bi, lesbian, queer, pansexual, transsexual or asexual?
 The Gay Pride Amsterdam is a big feast to enjoy by everyone, regardless your sexual preference.
 But let there be no doubt about the gay pride event, it is a celebration for and organized by gay.

-Gay Pride is in 2015 from July 25th till August 2nd, highlight is the Gay Pride Canal Parade on August 1th.
+Gay Pride is at the first weekend of August, highlight is the Gay Pride Canal Parade on Saterday.

 Gay Pride Canal Parade